pradeepvemulakonda/pradeepvemulakonda-old.github.io/_csharp/01-Csharp_vs_Java.markdown

 ---
 layout: page-collection
 title:  "C# for Java Developers"
-date:   2019-01-08 9:20:30 +1100
 categories: csharp
 comments: true
 classes: wide
 repository: pradeepvemulakonda
 staticman.branch: master
+toc: true
 ---

-### C# for Java Developers

-This blog draws comparison between java and c# at an API level and tries to make it simple for C# or Java developers to gain either skills.
+This page draws comparison between java and c# at an API level and tries to make it simple for C# or Java developers to gain either skills.

 This is part of my journey in learning C# as a Java dev and thought it might help fellow devs to create this document.